navik12/navik12/README.md

 ## 🌍 Let’s Connect!

-I’m actively looking for exciting opportunities in **software development**, **DevOps Engineering** and **Data Analyst**.
+I’m actively looking for exciting opportunities in **Data Analyst**, **software development**, and **DevOps Engineering**.
 If you're interested in collaborating on impactful projects, feel free to connect with me!